alex2276564/PermGuard/README.md

 the Axiom mod will not work properly.
 To make PermGuard and Axiom work together, you can grant yourself the `axiom.*` permission on your account (and configure PermGuard not to remove it) to ensure both plugins function correctly.

-**Performance Optimization:** PermGuard uses an optimized permission caching system that pre-processes all configurations on reload.
-Wildcard (`*`) permissions are checked first as a fast-path, followed by regular permissions that are deduplicated and stored in an immutable cache.
-This ensures O(1) lookup performance with zero runtime overhead for permission list processing.
+PermGuard uses an optimized permission cache built on reload.
+On join it performs a single fast‑path check for the wildcard (*) and then scans a deduplicated, immutable list of regular permissions.
+No parsing or reordering happens on join.

 **Native MiniMessage Support:** Plugin uses only native Kyori Adventure MiniMessage implementation without any backporting or compatibility layers: